soumendrak/website-v2/content/blog/ai-tools.md

 **🆕 What's New in 2025:** This collection now features 800+ cutting-edge AI tools, including the latest in multimodal AI (GPT-4o), advanced video generation (HeyGen, Google Veo 2), specialized coding assistants (Qodo, Cursor), breakthrough automation platforms, and emerging categories like AI influencer marketing and no-code app builders.

+{{ toc() }}

 Let's dive into the amazing world of AI tools! 🔥

 ## ✍️ Writing & Content Creation

 The era of writer's block is over!
-These AI-powered writing tools will help you create compelling content in minutes:
+These AI-powered writing tools will help you create compelling content in minutes.

 ### 🌟 Top Picks for 2025